 It appeared to me that among the more salient errors in Crist’s story was the assertion that Marc’s woodcuts saw the inside of the Institute of Archaeology at the Hofgarten in Munich in 1937, where the Entartete Kunst show took place; and that Beattie had acquired them as discards from the exhibition.
 The Ringling’s records seem to agree because, as High acknowledged, “…staff has been analyzing the work of our provenance researcher, and can’t confirm that the Franz Marc print was part of the Entartete Kunst exhibition.”

 In my letters and FOIA request, I had asked why the print was not identified by its correct name.
 “Regarding the title, more than likely this was a descriptive title applied to the work many years ago,” High said.
 This answer irked me.
 Marc is a major twentieth century artist whose graphic work is well-known.
-A Google reverse-image search would have easily yielded the name to any layperson, and even a “descriptive” title would not have generated Green and Yellow Horses, as it does not characterize the content of the print.
+A Google reverse-image search would have easily yielded the name to any layperson, and even a “descriptive” title would not have generated Green and Yellow Horses, as it does not characterise the content of the print.

 Schöpfungsgeschichte II is a copy without an original.
 The woodblock print from “Die erste Mappe (The First Portfolio)” began its life in the spring of 1914, when Marc proposed the idea of a Blaue Reiter-illustrated edition of the Bible to Almanach publisher Reinhard Piper, enlisting the collaboration of Kandinsky, Klee, Kokoschka and Kubin.
 Marc selected the Book of Genesis, with its animal-rich creation narrative, and produced these anticipatory woodcuts for it.

-Though the project would not be realized given the outbreak of the war, Schöpfungsgeschichte II had a collaborative life resulting in a chain of images that confounded the very notion of the copy.
+Though the project would not be realised given the outbreak of the war, Schöpfungsgeschichte II had a collaborative life resulting in a chain of images that confounded the very notion of the copy.
 First, after having made the pattern and incised the woodblock, Marc pressed just a few leaves of Schöpfungsgeschichte II in black ink only, and then hand-tinted only one in ochre, green and gold, thereby putting considerably more effort into making one “print” than it would have taken to create a discrete watercolor or a small-format oil painting.
 He took care to call this effort a “trial proof” or “impression” in communicating his actions to Herwarth Walden, his agent at Der Sturm gallery and journal; implying he was not entirely satisfied with his work and did not consider it reproducible.
 Whether Marc destroyed the single sheet himself, as was his habit with work that did not meet his personal standard, or whether it is caught in some limbo of provenance, this Ur–Schöpfungsgeschichte II is lost to us.
 In 1921, five years after Marc’s death, his widow, Maria Marc, and friend Heinrich Campendonk made a limited edition run of 125 prints of Schöpfungsgeschichte II, faithful to Marc’s color scheme if not his wishes.
 It is one of these sheets on Büttenpapier (a hand-molded, thick, textured paper), signed by Maria Marc and embossed with the chop of Berlin printer Fritz Voigt, that made its way to the Ringling Museum via Beattie and Böhmer.

 Woodblock prints, lithographs, and engravings are obviously copies because, like photographs, they are not unique.
 Such prints are legitimized in the art world if the artist did the original carving or engraving, produced each copy in his atelier with his own set of inks and blocks, and signed each copy.
 New York’s MoMA and the British Museum in London each own one of the 125 prints, identifying them simply as being the work of Franz Marc.

 The issue of copies-versus-originals raises weighty questions.
 Must Marc have handled the prints himself for them to be deemed as “original copies”?
 Would they be more authentic if they had been inked by another master printer, under Marc’s supervision, during his lifetime?
 Or, without such supervision but while Marc was alive, and with his permission?
 Would the prints have more validity of sentiment had they been printed by Maria Marc and Campendonk while Marc was alive?
 How would we consider this work if it had been printed by someone who had no personal connection to, or knowledge of, Marc at all, but who possessed the physical woodblock that Marc had made?
 What I am really targeting with these questions is Benjamin’s elusive notion of aura.
-My sense is that this iteration of Schöpfungsgeschichte II —the block touched by Franz, passed down to Maria, and with the printing overseen by Campendonk, a family friend of the Marcs and of Helmuth Macke, Marc’s beloved confidante and cousin to August Macke—is imbued with the passion of legitimacy.
+My sense is that this iteration of Schöpfungsgeschichte II —the block touched by Franz, passed down to Maria, and with the printing overseen by Campendonk, a family friend of the Marcs and of Helmuth Macke, Marc’s beloved confidante and cousin to August Macke— is imbued with the passion of legitimacy.

 The other print, Geburt der Pferde, arouses fewer philosophical questions but has an equally fascinating history.
 Marc had begun sketches for what was then his first inkling of the Bible project in 1913.
-This woodcut, with its bold outlines and delicate pink undertones, pleased Marc, as he printed a dozen sheets before 1914 and authorized his wife to sell the individual leaves during his service with the Bayerischen Feldartillerie-Regiment.
+This woodcut, with its bold outlines and delicate pink undertones, pleased Marc, as he printed a dozen sheets before 1914 and authorised his wife to sell the individual leaves during his service with the Bayerischen Feldartillerie-Regiment.
 Because these woodcuts were definitively made and signed by Marc himself, they were rapidly purchased by private collectors and several German museums.
-(Paradoxically, this means that there were more of them for the Third Reich to seize upon being declared entartete.)
+(Paradoxically, this means that there were more of them for the Third Reich to seize upon being declared entartete).
 There is an issue with the name of the work as listed by the Ringling; which, as in the case of Schöpfungsgeschichte II, was incorrect.
 However, in a detail that demonstrates just how idiosyncratic provenance research can be, it was the originating museum, the Kunsthalle Mannheim, that had ascribed the misnomer, at least in the registry of Entartete Kunst compiled by the Frei Universität Berlin, where it holds number 6509 and goes, indeed, by Tiere mit roter Sonne.
 Its entry contains an image that clearly corresponds with the several other copies of Geburt der Pferde listed in the roster, with accompanying thumbnails.

-In late 2016, I began investigating the origin of the Ringling prints to determine if there had been any communication between the museums—a courtesy the Ringling curators could not be relied upon to extend.
+In late 2016, I began investigating the origin of the Ringling prints to determine if there had been any communication between the museums —a courtesy the Ringling curators could not be relied upon to extend.
 I first sought advice from Markus Stötzel, a lawyer based in Marburg who specializes in restitution for the owners and heirs of Nazi-looted artworks.
-His efforts have seen Max Beckmann’s The Lion Tamer—once in the collection of famed gallerist, art dealer and writer Alfred Flechtheim, who succumbed to Nazi persecution in 1937— intercepted at auction in 2012, with proceeds from its sale awarded to Flechtheim’s heirs; as well as the return of Portrait of a Man, by Giovanni Battista Moroni, to the family of August Liebmann Mayer, an art historian murdered in Auschwitz in 1944.
+His efforts have seen Max Beckmann’s The Lion Tamer —once in the collection of famed gallerist, art dealer and writer Alfred Flechtheim, who succumbed to Nazi persecution in 1937— intercepted at auction in 2012, with proceeds from its sale awarded to Flechtheim’s heirs; as well as the return of Portrait of a Man, by Giovanni Battista Moroni, to the family of August Liebmann Mayer, an art historian murdered in Auschwitz in 1944.

-Stötzel agreed that “the Ringling’s ethical misbehavior” was troubling, notably “their unwillingness to correct —as a minimum—the obvious errors regarding the attribution and origin of these objects.”
+Stötzel agreed that “the Ringling’s ethical misbehavior” was troubling, notably “their unwillingness to correct —as a minimum— the obvious errors regarding the attribution and origin of these objects.”
 He also added there is very little that could be legally done:

 “with regard to unwinding the problems related to [their] provenance.
 Without an individual or familial claimant, artwork with vexed provenance languishes—and German museums have no grounds for legal pursuit, either, since they consider Nazi seizure of thousands of artworks in and after 1937 as irreparable damage that cannot be claimed for restitution.
 In brief, the underlying Nazi laws that formally enabled their authorities to go after condemned art and to take all these “un-German” paintings to either destroy them or to sell them abroad, have never been declared null and void in the postwar era.
 And of course, the Nazis used ‘degenerate’ works as bargaining pieces to trade for art deemed worthy of possession.